rugbyprof/4553-Spatial-DS/Assignments/04-Program_1/README.md

 2. Determine which polygon contains the click (if any).
 3. Border that polygon with a thick black border.
 4. Print the countries name or states name somewhere on the screen (preferrably on the polygon).
+5. Draw bounding box rectangle around the country or state you clicked.

 ### Deliverables